eduardz1/Master-Thesis/chapters/theory.typ

 == Profiling

 Before starting writing code, it was important to understand the performance bottlenecks of the @HAWEN codebase.
 Some logging was already present, so we had an idea on where the time was spent, but the granularity of the logging was not sufficient to pinpoint the exact functions that were taking the most time.
 For this reason I started to explore different profiling tools for Fortran, some of the ones that I tried or where considered are:
+// TODO: add link to a figure showing time spent in I/O
 - `gprof`: a profiling tool that is part of the GNU Compiler Collection (GCC).
-I decided against using it because I didn't find it particularly well suited for distributed parallel applications.
+Born as an evolution to the `prof` utility, it provides a simple, if limited, way of profiling programs compiled with the GCC compilers (profiling is enabled with the `-pg` flag).
+Unlike other profilers, it is not capable of measuring time spent in kernel mode (syscalls, I/O, etc.) @x-Gprof, which is a limitation which would prevent us from identifying some of the bottlenecks in the @HAWEN codebase.
+It's simplicity makes it a good choice for quick benchmarks.
+Through the usage of the `GMON_OUT_PREFIX` environment variable, and the `-s` option, it is also possible to profile MPI programs effectively and sum the results across all processes.

 - #link("https://github.com/RRZE-HPC/likwid")[`likwid`]: a powerful and easy to use profiling toolsuite.
 Unfortunately for Fortran, manual instrumentation is required, which is not ideal for a large codebase like @HAWEN, particularly before locating the heaviest functions.